What to do when you have a water pipe leak at your business?

 First and foremost, regardless of whether your building is old or new, you need to be a on a regular maintenance schedule with your trusted local plumber, because they’re trained to find problem areas before they start leaking on you.

-For example, if you’ve got old galvanized pipes, there is a good chance the protective zinc coating that keeps the rust away disappeared long ago.
-They could at any moment be the source of a major pipe leak at your business.
+For example, if you’ve got old galvanized water pipes, there is a good chance the protective zinc coating that keeps the rust away disappeared long ago.
+They could at any moment be the source of a major water pipe leak at your business.
 Your plumbing professional should be able to catch things like this and make repairs before you have a plumbing emergency.

 Which plumbing devices are most used?